 A battery might advertise: protected mode 3.7v 21700 5100 mAh low self discharge.
 What does that all mean?

 - “protected mode” as noted above means it has an overcharge and overdraw circuit protection built in.
 It has a “PCB” (protection circuit board)

 - “3.7v” or “3.6v” – is the optimal or peak voltage.
 It will drop as you use the battery.

 - “5100 mAh” measures the amp hours the battery can provide.
 A higher number is better.
 The highest realistically available on an 21700 today is about 5100 mAh, anything higher than that is probably marketing hype or an outright scam.

 - “Low self discharge” is a good thing.
 That means it will hold a charge in storage.
 The less it loses in storage the more charge will be left for you to run your flashlight or other device.

 What are 21700 batteries used for?

-Flashlights, electronics, laptops, vaping and even some electric vehicles use 21700s.
+Flashlights, electronics, laptops, vaping, power tools and even some electric vehicles use 21700s.
 Some high lumen flashlights such as the 21700.

 Laptops and other electronic devices use one or more 21700’s and have recharging electronics built in.
 21700's are also used in vaping (smoking) devices.